 Despite the urgency of the situation, most world leaders are responding too slowly.
 Immediate aid is essential.
 Yet at the same time we must not let them drop the ball on long term solutions, which has so often happened in the past.
 We sincerely ask that you add your voice to help make a difference.

-Please urgently provide the full funding that the UN has identified as necessary to help people in the Horn of Africa, and please keep your promises to deliver the long term solutions which could prevent crises like this happening again.
+The world’s leaders urgently need to provide the full funding that the UN has identified as necessary to help people in the Horn of Africa, and please keep your promises to deliver the long term solutions which could prevent crises like this happening again.

 But we know how to change things even more: we can help stop starvation now – and stop the causes of starvation.
 Firstly, we need to make sure funding is provided to pay for urgent help that will prevent people from dying.
 Secondly, the promises that world leaders made to invest in long term solutions must be kept, so that the people of this region can feed themselves and will not need food aid in the future.